Boston College Eagles women's ice hockey: History

 The Boston Eagles women's ice hockey program was launched in 1994, under head coach Tom O'Malley, who oversaw the development of the program for five years.
 In 1999, Tom Babson took the helm and coached for four seasons.
-In the early years, the team competed in the Eastern Collegiate Athletic Conference (ECAC) but struggled to build a competitive program.
+In the early years, the team competed in the Eastern Collegiate Athletic Conference (ECAC) but struggled to build a competitive program, largely due to the school being generally unsupportive financially.

 In 2002, they joined the newly formed Hockey East Conference for women's hockey.
-Tom Mutch was hired as the head coach in 2003, and the program began to see greater success.
+Tom Mutch was hired as the head coach in 2003, and the program began to see greater success, in part due to pressure from Boston University, whose women’s program was set to debut in 2006.
 The Eagles won their first Beanpot championship in 2006, and finished second in the conference that year.
-The following year, the team had its best season to-date, finishing 24-20-2, and qualifying for the NCAA championship tournament for the first time.
+The following year, the team had its best season to-date, finishing 24–20–2, and qualifying for the NCAA championship tournament for the first time.
 The Eagles lost in the semi-finals to Minnesota-Duluth in double overtime.

 Shortly after, on April 24, 2007, Tom Mutch resigned as head coach of the women's ice hockey program.
 The resignation came in the wake of an inappropriate relationship with Kelli Stack, a freshman who was the Hockey East Player and Rookie of the Year.
 The Boston Herald had printed an article earlier that day that detailed the alleged explicit text messaging that occurred between the married Tom Mutch and Stack.
 Mutch was forced to resign.
 Though a sexual relationship was never proven, the messages were said to be "filthy" by news reports at the time.

 Katie King-Crowley, the Eagles assistant coach, was hired as head coach in May 2007.
-Courtney Kennedy became Associate Head Coach.
+Courtney Kennedy became Associate head coach.

 Under King-Crowley's leadership, the program became one of the most competitive in women's ice hockey.
-Originally from Salem, Massachusetts, she had a strong college career as a forward with Brown University.
+Originally from Salem, New Hampshire, she had a strong college career as a forward with Brown University.
 She competed in three Olympics with the U.S. National team, winning a gold medal in 1998, a silver in 2002, and a bronze in 2006.
 In thirteen seasons with King-Crowley as head coach, the Eagles have won three Hockey East tournament championships, lead the regular conference season four times, played in six NCAA Frozen Four tournaments, and competed in one NCAA championship final.